 - Providing adequate seating for all participants

-children and their families, school staff may lack the time and resources to fully manage chronic
+their families, school staff may lack the time and resources to fully manage chronic health conditions.
+Rural

-health conditions.
-Rural school-based telehealth programs may need to explore options of coordinating
+school-based telehealth programs may need to explore options of coordinating care with relevant healthcare

-Families frequently learn about telehealth from their providers.
-Telehealth programs may be able to
+frequently learn about telehealth from their providers.
+Telehealth programs may be able to serve more children

 The Rural Services Integration Toolkit provides

 additional implementation considerations for school-based health services.
-Additional implementation
+Implementation Considerations for Telehealth Programs Serving